Transitime/core/transitime/src/main/resources/tomcat/config/README.txt

 The files, and where they go, are:
 /usr/share/tomcat7/conf/server.xml - for enabling compression
-/usr/share/tomcat7/conf/catalina.properties - for speeding startup and for setting the shared lib directory /usr/sbin/tomcat7 - for loading in the setenv.sh file to set Transitime Java properties /usr/share/tomcat7/bin/setenv.sh - for setting the Transitime Java properties
+/usr/share/tomcat7/conf/catalina.properties - for speeding startup and for setting the shared lib directory